hanjinliu/magic-class/docs/_sources/containers.rst.txt

 ---------------------------------

 In ``magic-class``, many Qt widget variations are available in a same API as ``magicgui``'s ``Container``.
-You can use them by importing from ``magicclass.containers``:
+You can use them by importing from ``magicclass.widgets``:

 .. code-block:: python

-    from magicclass.containers import ScrollableContainer
-    from magicgui.widgets import LineEdit
+    from magicgui.widgets import LineEdit, ScrollableContainer

     # A container with scroll area
     c = ScrollableContainer()